Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: Model diagonalization

 The diagonalised form of the effective action \eqref{the_effective_action} reads

-Here, $\phi$ is the scalaron, which is the scalar degree of freedom associated with the $R^2$ term.
-The field $\chi$ is the same scalar degree of freedom that is present in \eqref{the_effective_action}.
-In this parametrisation, the field $\chi$ admits a term that contains both the non-minimal coupling to $\phi$ and the canonical kinetic term:

-Similarly, the conformal mapping introduces a coupling between the scalar field $\chi$ potential and the scalaron.
+As discussed above, the last two lines of \eqref{the_effective_action_diagonal} contain higher-derivative terms in the transformed Lagrangian.
+Their role here is only to display the conformal image of the Einstein tensor derivative coupling in the auxiliary action \eqref{the_auxiliary_action} explicitly.

-Let us discuss features of the model \eqref{the_effective_action_diagonal} that are evident from the Lagrangian.
+Let us discuss features of model \eqref{the_effective_action_diagonal} that are evident from the Lagrangian.
 The model extends Starobinsky inflation.
 Setting $\chi=0$ restores the original Starobinsky model.
-Any initial conditions with $\chi(t=0)=0$ and $\dot\chi(t=0)=0$ keep $\chi$ at zero, so the model matches Starobinsky inflation exactly.
+Below, we show that any initial conditions with $\chi(t=0)=0$ and $\dot\chi(t=0)=0$ ensure that $\chi=0$ at all times, so the model matches Starobinsky inflation exactly.

-The model deviates from Starobinsky inflation if one sets small, non-zero initial conditions for $\chi(t=0)$ and $\dot\chi(t=0)$.
-The system's phase trajectory then slightly diverges from the Starobinsky case.
-These corrections affect both the background solution and cosmological perturbations, so they can influence the observable power spectra.
+The model deviates from Starobinsky inflation if one sets non-zero initial conditions for $\chi(t=0)$ and $\dot\chi(t=0)$.
+The corresponding phase trajectory initially departs from the exact Starobinsky branch.
+The corresponding effects influence both the background solution and perturbations, thereby changing the observable power spectra.

-Further, the non-minimal kinetic coupling terms are suppressed in the homogeneous slow-roll background on the Starobinsky-like branch.
+Further, the non-minimal kinetic coupling terms are suppressed in the homogeneous slow-roll background in the vicinity of the Starobinsky branch.
 In a spatially flat cosmological background, these terms take the following form

 All of them are suppressed in the slow-roll regime.
-In multi-field inflation, one introduces several slow-roll parameters.
-These describe how slowly all the fields are changing (see the discussion in \cite{Lalak:2007vi}):
+In multifield inflation, one introduces several slow-roll parameters (see the discussion in \cite{Lalak:2007vi}).
+These describe how slowly all the fields are changing:

-Therefore, near the Starobinsky-like branch, the non-minimal kinetic coupling terms are suppressed by an additional power of slow-roll parameters and can be neglected.
+Therefore, near the Starobinsky branch, the derivative coupling terms are suppressed by small field velocities and slow-roll accelerations.
+This justifies neglecting them in the background equations used below.

+This statement alone, however, is not sufficient for the perturbation analysis.
+A term that is small on the homogeneous background can still contribute to the kinetic matrix, gradient matrix, derivative mixing, or effective masses of perturbations.
+For this reason, the truncation must also be checked at the level of the quadratic action for scalar and tensor modes.
+In Section~\ref{section_perturbations}, we obtain the perturbation action of the present model and obtain the complete tensor and scalar matrices.
+The resulting expressions make the no-ghost and gradient-stability conditions explicit and define the trajectory-wise test of the perturbation calculation.